Gol Linhas Aereas Inteligentes S.A. (GOL): Skating on Thin Ice? We Know the Answer

 GOL’s Market Performance

-GOL stocks went up by 2.41% for the week, with a monthly drop of -11.18% and a quarterly performance of -5.13%, while its annual performance rate touched 14.71%.
-The volatility ratio for the week stands at 3.40% while the volatility levels for the past 30 days are set at 3.65% for Gol Linhas Aereas Inteligentes S.A..
-The simple moving average for the period of the last 20 days is -0.36% for GOL stocks with a simple moving average of -1.64% for the last 200 days.
+GOL stocks went down by -2.72% for the week, with a monthly drop of -14.53% and a quarterly performance of -8.37%, while its annual performance rate touched 10.06%.
+The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 3.76% for Gol Linhas Aereas Inteligentes S.A..
+The simple moving average for the period of the last 20 days is -6.72% for GOL stocks with a simple moving average of -8.96% for the last 200 days.

 Analysts’ Opinion of GOL